Brain Spect: What It Is And How This Neuroimaging Method Works

 The brain spect is a neurological evaluation tool that mainly consists of injecting a substance intravenously, which adheres to specific brain structures depending on their chemical composition, and allows the evaluator to observe how that particular area is functioning.

-You may be interested: The Theory of Biological Evolution: What it is and What it Explains
+You may be interested: What is Lobotomy and What is it For?

 The estimated duration of this method is approximately one hour, calculating the entire asepsis process prior to application.